Cyclic Sieving and Plethysm Coefficients: Acknowledgments

 \section{Acknowledgments}

 This research was undertaken at the University of Michigan, Ann Arbor, under the direction of Prof. David Speyer and with the financial support of the US National Science Foundation via grant DMS-1006294.
 It is the author's pleasure to extend his gratitude first and foremost to Prof. Speyer for his dedicated mentorship while this project was in progress and his continued support when it came time to ready the results for eventual publication.
 The author would also like to thank Prof. Michael Zieve for his leadership of the REU (Research Experiences for Undergraduates) program hosted by the University of Michigan.
-Finally, he thanks Victor Reiner, Brendon Rhoades, Richard Stanley, and John Stembridge for helpful conversations.
+He thanks Victor Reiner, Brendon Rhoades, Richard Stanley, and John Stembridge for helpful conversations.
+Finally, he thanks Daniel Bump and Travis Scrimshaw for numerous editorial suggestions.

 The author is presently supported by the NSF Graduate Research Fellowship Program.